Dragoffs/Data/README.md

 Login attempts (result and time) for each user are stored in a list organized by date.

-The results are written to a JSON file, but in the final version of the parser should transmit the data to the database via the MongoDB API.
+The results are written to a JSON file, but in the final version of the parser they should transmit the data to the database via the MongoDB API.